MindscapeHQ/raygun4maui/README.md

         MinLogLevel = LogLevel.Debug, // defaults to Debug
         MaxLogLevel = LogLevel.Critical // defaults to Critical
     }
-    EnableRealUserMonitoring = true, // defaults to true RumFeatureFlags = RumFeatures.Page | RumFeatures.Network | RumFeatures.AppleNativeTimings // Enables Page, Network, and Native Apple Timings
+    EnableRealUserMonitoring = true, // defaults to false RumFeatureFlags = RumFeatures.Page | RumFeatures.Network | RumFeatures.AppleNativeTimings // Enables Page, Network, and Native Apple Timings
 };
 ```

-The Raygun4MauiSettings are added to the service provider so that any DI dependant service can pull in the Raygun4MauiSettings and make changes.
+The Raygun4MauiSettings are added to the service provider so that any DI dependent service can pull in the Raygun4MauiSettings and make changes.
 For example the application version may be obtained from an endpoint, so this can be assigned later rather than at instantiation.

 ### User Management